Georges Boillot: Biography

 With the outbreak of World War I, Boillot joined the new French Air Force, but was initially given the task of being a driver for the commander-in-chief, General Joseph Joffre, who used Boillot's fast driving to maintain personal oversight of French armies.
 Frustrated at his duties away from the front lines he requested to join a fighting unit and promptly embarked on becoming an Ace flyer.
 On 21 April 1916 his plane was shot down in a dogfight with five German Fokkers, of which he was able to shoot one down before he himself was downed, crashing near Bar-le-Duc.
 Severely injured, he died in a military hospital at Vadelaincourt, Meuse.
 For his time as a flyer, he was awarded the War Cross and made a knight of the Legion of Honour.

-He was deemed Mort pour la France and inhumated at Père Lachaise Cemetery in Paris in 1921.
+Boillot was deemed Mort pour la France and inhumated at Père Lachaise Cemetery in Paris in 1921.

 Legacy

 In his honor, several places in France named a street for Boillot and there is a George Boillot School in Montlhéry in the Essonne département near Paris.

-His brother André was also a race driver and at war's end, won the 1919 Targa Florio.
+Bolliot's brother André was also a race driver and at war's end, won the 1919 Targa Florio.
 Georges' son, Jean, became director-general of Peugeot Talbot Sport cars and in 1981 was responsible for involving Peugeot in rallying.